Fin whale: Vocalizations

 Like other whales, males make long, loud, low-frequency sounds.
 The vocalizations of blue and fin whales are the lowest-frequency sounds made by any animal.
-Most sounds are frequency-modulated (FM) down-swept infrasonic pulses from 16 to 40 hertz frequency (the range of sounds that most humans can hear falls between 20 hertz and 20 kilohertz).
-Each sound lasts one to two seconds, and various sound combinations occur in patterned sequences lasting 7 to 15 minutes each.
-The whale then repeats the sequences in bouts lasting up to many days.
-The vocal sequences have source levels of up to 184–186 decibels relative to 1 micropascal at a reference distance of one metre and can be detected hundreds of miles from their source.
+Most sounds are frequency-modulated (FM) down-swept infrasonic pulses from 16 to 40 hertz frequency; the range of sounds that most humans can hear falls between 20 hertz and 20 kilohertz.
+Each sound lasts 1-2 seconds, and various sound combinations occur in patterned sequences lasting 7 to 15 minutes each.
+The whale then repeats the sequences in bouts, which can last for several days.
+The vocal sequences have source levels of up to 160–186 decibels relative to 1 micropascal at a reference distance of one metre and can be detected hundreds of miles from their source.

-When fin whale sounds were first recorded by US biologists, they did not realize that these unusually loud, long, pure and regular sounds were being made by whales.
-They first investigated the possibilities that the sounds were due to equipment malfunction, geophysical phenomena, or even part of a Soviet Union scheme for detecting enemy submarines.
+When fin whale sounds were first recorded by US biologists, they did not realize that these unusually loud, long, pure, and regular sounds were being made by whales.
+They first investigated the possibilities that the sounds were due to equipment malfunction, geophysical phenomena, or even part of a Soviet scheme for detecting enemy submarines.
 Eventually, biologists demonstrated that the sounds were the vocalizations of fin whales.

-Direct association of these vocalizations with the reproductive season for the species and that only males make the sounds point to these vocalizations as possible reproductive displays.
+Direct association of these vocalizations with the reproductive season for the species, and because only males make the sounds, point to these vocalizations as possible reproductive displays.
 Over the past 100 years, the dramatic increase in ocean noise from shipping and naval activity may have slowed the recovery of the fin whale population, by impeding communications between males and receptive females.
 Fin whale songs can penetrate over 2500 m below the seafloor and seismologists can use those song waves to assist in underwater surveys.